 LAB MEDIA: Figure 4A: JoVE Video Editor please emphasize open shape data lines from 10 to 30 min

-Qualitatively similar changes were observed for the task-related mydriasis of individual samples taken randomly when the subject was resting [1].
+Qualitatively similar changes were observed for the task-related mydriasis in the same subject displayed in the previous plot [1].

 LAB MEDIA: Figure 4B

-In the continuous acquisition mode of the instrument, individual samples are representative of the final average value, since the pupil reaches a stable size within 5 seconds from the start of a constant level of eye illumination [1].
+In the continuous acquisition mode of the instrument, final individual samples are representative of the final average value, since the pupil reaches a stable size within 5 seconds from light off [1].

-LAB MEDIA: Figure 3: JoVE Video Editor please emphasize both pupil data lines from 2-5 seconds
+LAB MEDIA: Figure 2: JoVE Video Editor please emphasize both pupil data lines from 2-5 seconds